Similes for Worried: As Worried As Comparisons

 Other Ways to Say:

-15. As worried as a parent at a child’s first day of school
+15. As worried as a parent on a child’s first day of school

 Meaning: Describes the anxious feelings a parent might experience when sending their child into an unknown environment.